Lundbeck-Biometrics/tranSMART-admin/guides/Connect from R to tranSMART.md

 # Guide for connecting from R to tranSMART

-This guide describes how to connect from R to the Lundbeck tranSMART server.
-It refers to public documentation available for tranSMART and adds specific information that applies to Lundbeck’s instance of tranSMART.
+This guide describes how to connect from R to the tranSMART server.
+It refers to public documentation available for tranSMART and adds specific information that applies to our infrastructure.

 ## Prerequisites

-### Using Lundbeck Windows machine
+### Using a Windows machine

-If using Lundbeck Windows machine, the user should:
+If using a Windows machine, the user should:

-* have the R and R Studio installed on own computer
+* have R and R Studio installed on own computer
 * have credentials for logging in to the tranSMART instance
 * have installed the transmartRClient or follow the installation procedure below